maniaplanet/documentation/maniascript/tuto/your-first-script.md

     }
 ```

-The score of the players are reseted.
-In this portion of code, we call the class `Score` which stock all the points won by the players during a round (or match).
+The score of the players are reset.
+In this portion of code, we call the class `Score` which stores all the points won by the players during a round (or match).
 It's also with this class that you can put the scores of the players into the scoretable automatically.

 ```c++